Icinga/icinga-doc/markdown/de/sample-cgi.md

 # the value to one (1) requires "SSLUserName SSL_CLIENT_S_DN_CN" and
 # several other options in your web server config.
 Please consult your
 # web server configuration documentation for details.
-#
 # Values:
 # 0 = Use web server environment variable REMOTE_USER to get the user
-#   logged in.
-Don't use client certificates (default)
 # 1 = Use web server environment variable SSL_CLIENT_S_DN_CN to get
-#   the user logged in.
-Use client certificates

 use_ssl_authentication=0